Associate Professor of Music

 As an educator, Jamie Begian has a long track record of dedicated involvement in the development and progress of his students, evidenced by his being honored as the first recipient of Western Connecticut State University’s “Distinguished Adjunct” award in 2004 as selected by his peers in the music department, helping lead to his eventual full-time appointment as Coordinator of Jazz Studies in 2005.
-Jamie now serves as Western Connecticut State University’s Department of Music Chair.
+Jamie now serves as Interim Dean of the School of Visual and Performing Arts at Western Connecticut State University.

 Jamie’s mix of enthusiasm for the music and dedication to his craft is apparent to all who work with him, enabling him to command attention in whatever setting, be it in a classroom or on a concert stage, he is engaged in.
 Both as a performer and as a teacher, Jamie Begian has that rare combination of something unique to say and the ability to say it clearly and passionately in whatever setting he is.